kfish610/dots/README.md

 have little use for channels, unless you want to use `nix-shell`.
 Instead, update by running `nix flake update` before rebuilding.

+There are some files encrypted with git-crypt in this repository (mainly a .deb file which is not free), so to unlock it, one needs to use the base64 encoded key, which is exported by `git-crypt export-key - | base64 | wl-copy`, and is used with `wl-paste | base64 -d | git-crypt unlock -`.
+The base64 encoding is only for easy storage and transport within, for example, a password manager.

 ## Architecture & Rationale

 Typically, NixOS configurations are set up with modules and submodules, which